dervinism/minis/README.md

 **Installation instructions: Python package on Linux**\
 To install follow these steps:
 1. Install Python 3.9 (in a separate environment if needed).
-2. Install Matlab R2022a Runtime as explained [here](https://uk.mathworks.com/help/compiler/install-the-matlab-runtime.html).
+2. Open the minisPy/installer folder and run the minisPyInstaller_web.install.
+Follow the installation instructions and install Matlab Runtime as part of them.
+3. Open the minisPy/python_files folder and execute the following line in your terminal ```python setup.py install```.
+4. Install Axon Binary File format python utility by executing the following line in your terminal ```pip install pyabf```.
-3. Update Matlab Runtime path by adding the lines below to your ~./bashrc file:
+5. Update Matlab Runtime path by adding the lines below to your ~./bashrc file:
 ```
 export LD_LIBRARY_PATH="${LD_LIBRARY_PATH:+${LD_LIBRARY_PATH}:}\
 /usr/local/MATLAB/MATLAB_Runtime/v912/runtime/glnxa64:\